 A conceptual issue arises when the morality of an action is agreed upon, but there is uncertainty about how it should be codified into clearly defined law, rule, or policy.

 The conceptual issue is: What speed is too fast?
-To resolve the conceptual issue, too fast may be defined as “highway speeds that exceed 80 Km/H under favorable driving conditions or speeds likely to result in an accident under adverse driving conditions such as fog, snow, ice, or rain.”
+To resolve the conceptual issue, too fast may be defined as “highway speeds that exceed 80 Km/H under favourable driving conditions or speeds likely to result in an accident under adverse driving conditions such as fog, snow, ice, or rain.”

 Application Issues